Polymer/old-docs-site/app/2.0/docs/devguide/dom-template.md

 })();
 ```

-The following example shows a more complicated could wrap a superclass template with a child
+The following example shows how an element could wrap a superclass template with its own
 template.

 ```html